oavelar42/minishell/README.md

 # minishell
-<h3>Working in progress</h3>
+<h2>Working in progress</h2>

+<h3>Hey marinaldo when you write some stuff in the code tell me, of course we will check the commits, just let me know what you did</h3

-<h2>Minishell is a pretty lenghty project.
+<h4>Minishell is a pretty lenghty project.
 The hardest challenge so far.
 You have to do a lot of things and make sure everything runs smoothly and that it doesn't crash.

 Minishell has 3 important parts: